 According to this 2015 study, about 75 per cent of brides overspend what they initially anticipate.
 So, is it possible to have an inexpensive wedding?
 Of course it is!
 And no, I’m not going to suggest you become a paper bag princess!
 With some careful planning, you can have the wedding of your dreams without spending too much money.

 Here are some tips:

-- Choose your date wisely: Wedding venues have different prices depending on the day of the week and the time of the year.
-Do some research in your city and see when it will be cheaper to rent the venue your looking at.
+Wedding venues have different prices depending on the day of the week and the time of the year.
+Do some research in your city and see when it will be cheaper to rent the venue you’re looking at.
 I would guess that 98% of weddings are on a Saturday or Sunday but why not have a Friday evening ceremony?
 You’ll probably get a big discount and your close friends and family won’t be too inconvenienced.

-- Rent the dress: I know that some people would find this concept blasphemous but just hear me out.
-You are paying hundreds, if not thousands, or dollars for something you will only wear once.
+I know that some people would find this concept blasphemous but just hear me out.
+It’s almost impossible to have an inexpensive wedding if you’re paying full price for everything.
+With a wedding dress, you pay hundreds, if not thousands, of dollars for something you will only wear once.
 Is it worth it?
 You can rent one for much cheaper and save money.

 When planning your wedding, make a budget and don’t go over what you can reasonably afford.
 Look for areas to save and take pride in doing so.
 Weddings are special not because of the expensive floral centerpieces, but because of the memories they make.
 And finally, am I getting invited?

 Jeffrey Schwartz is the Executive Director of Consolidated Credit Counseling Services of Canada and President of the Credit Association of Greater Toronto (CAGT).